aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/split-remote-spreadsheet/_index.md

 ## Where should we use the Split Remote Spreadsheet API?

-- **Department Data Distribution**: Split a unified workbook containing data from multiple departments into department-specific files.
+- **Department Data Distribution**: Split a unified workbook containing data from multiple departments into department‑specific files.
 - **Regional Report Distribution**: Split national sales statements into separate regional reporting files by region.
-- **Customer Data Masking Distribution**: Splitting a workbook containing sensitive information into a deduced customer view file.
+- **Customer Data Masking Distribution**: Splitting a workbook containing sensitive information into a dedicated customer view file.
-- **Periodic Report Splitting**: Automatically split summary reports into weekly or daily reports on a monthly basis
+- **Periodic Report Splitting**: Automatically split summary reports into weekly or daily reports on a monthly basis.
-- **Multi-Format Distribution**: Split a single Excel file into multiple format versions such as PDF, CSV, JSON, etc. at the same time
+- **Multi-Format Distribution**: Split a single Excel file into multiple format versions such as PDF, CSV, JSON, etc. at the same time.
-- **Templated Splitting**: Splitting data files into standardized output files based on predefined templates
+- **Templated Splitting**: Splitting data files into standardized output files based on predefined templates.
-- **Data Source Preprocessing**: Split the Excel file into a standardized CSV file before loading the data into the database
+- **Data Source Preprocessing**: Split the Excel file into a standardized CSV file before loading the data into the database.
-- **API Data Preparation**: Splitting large datasets into smaller chunks suitable for API transfer
+- **API Data Preparation**: Splitting large datasets into smaller chunks suitable for API transfer.
-- Microservices Data Distribution: Split the central data file into separate data files required by each microservice
+- **Microservices Data Distribution**: Split the central data file into separate data files required by each microservice.

 ## Why should you use the Split Remote Spreadsheet API?

-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
 Compared to building custom chart rendering solutions, this significantly reduces the development workload.
 - **Reduced Labor Costs**: Reduced the need for positions dedicated to document consolidation.
-- **Pay-per-use**: No upfront investment, only pay for API calls actually used.
+- **Pay‑per‑use**: No upfront investment, only pay for API calls actually used.
 - **Zero Maintenance Costs**: No need to maintain servers, update software, or deal with compatibility issues.
 - **Preserves complex Excel formatting** in universally accessible PDF format.